Sonic X-treme: Design

 Other staff included composer Howard Drossin, lead artist Ross Harris, artist/designers Fei Cheng and Andrew Probert, and designers Jason Kuo and Richard Wheeler.
 Hirokazu Yasuhara, who designed the Genesis Sonic games, also contributed.
-According to Senn, his team was completely different from the STI teams led by Naka; this, combined with their inexperience, "set up seeds of doubt and a political landmine waiting to go off if we didn't produce amazing results quickly."
+According to Senn, his team was completely different from the STI teams led by Naka; this, combined with their inexperience, "set up seeds of doubt and a political landmine waiting to go off if we didn't produce amazing results quickly".
 Wallis expressed frustration with the team structure, and felt that internal politics hampered development.
 Coffin felt the division of responsibilities would ensure every element was perfect.

 Difficulties arose from the design.
-According to Wallis, the game would combine 2D side-scrolling with "the ability to have him go into and out of the screen", which created unexpected problems in implementation.
+According to Wallis, the game would combine 2D side-scrolling with "the ability to have [Sonic] go into and out of the screen", which created unexpected problems in implementation.
 Senn said a primary problem was transitioning Sonic's simple and fast controls to a 3D environment: "The simplicity of movement, particularly moving very quickly, was now gone.
 Seeing far enough into the distance, not getting stuck on obstacles, and trying to maintain that sense of free speed was very difficult."
 3D graphics were new, and developers were still learning how they would affect controls and gameplay.
-Programming for the Saturn proved difficult; as Alon could not get his engine, developed on PC, to run fast enough on Saturn, Morgan outsourced the port to Point of View Software, a third party company.
+Programming for the Saturn proved difficult; as Alon could not get his engine, developed on PC, to run fast enough on Saturn, Morgan outsourced the port to Point of View Software, a third-party company.